vinceskahan/v5wiki/dashboards.md

 *Local/Remote:* The report display can be on the same computer running weeWX, same network as weeWX, or in the cloud.

-*Examples:* weeRT (EXPERIMENTAL), Influx, EmonCMS, SEG, ThingSpeak, meteotemplate
+*Examples:* weeRT (EXPERIMENTAL), InfluxDB, EmonCMS, SEG, ThingSpeak, meteotemplate

 ## Things to consider